bcgov/platform-developer-docs/docs/automation-and-resiliency/cicd-pipeline-templates-for-private-cloud-teams.md

 # CI/CD pipeline templates for Private Cloud teams

-Once you've built a new application and want to deploy it to the BC Government's Private Cloud OpenShift platform, you might also want to use continuous integration (CI) and continuous delivery (CD) power.
-This lets your team automatically build, test, and prepare code changes for production so that software delivery is more efficient and secure.
+As you develop your application for deployment to the BC Government's Private Cloud OpenShift platform, you should create a pipeline that automatically builds and tests your code so that your software delivery is efficient and secure.
+Use our pipeline templates to help you get started.

 ## On this page
 - [Pipeline templates](#pipeline-templates)